christyglee/code_refactor/README.md

 ## Getting Started

-You can retrieve a copy of the project via the link provided under ""Deployed Link**.
+You can retrieve a copy of the project via the link provided under **Deployed Link**.

 Visual Source Code is required to view the source codes.